Friends & Family Sale! Up to 20% OFF* SITEWIDE

 Polycarbonate lenses are highly revered for their formidable impact-resistant properties.
 For context, these lenses can hold up to five times the impact of CR-39 lenses, which are pretty durable themselves.

 When pitted against the more brittle high-index lenses, polycarbonate lenses are much less likely to break and shatter.
-That’s why most eyewear for kids (like the ones at Pair Eyewear) and sports are made with polycarbonate lenses.
+That’s why most eyewear for kids and sports are made with polycarbonate lenses.

 Visual Clarity